NebulousLabs/Sia/doc/API.md

 `numcontracts` is the number of active contracts that the host is engaged in.

-`profit` is the total number of Hastings earned from hosting.
+`revenue` is the total number of Hastings earned from hosting.

 `storageremaining` is `TotalStorage` minus the number of bytes currently being stored.

-`upcomingprofit` is the value of the contracts that have been created but not fulfilled.
+`upcomingrevenue` is the value of the contracts that have been created but not fulfilled.

 #### /host [POST]